Preparation-Street/Programming-Street-150/PS-Sprint-1/README.md

     **Example**:
     Input: `array = [1, 2, 3, 4, 5]`
     Output: `15`
-    Explanation: The sum of the elements in the array is 15.
+    Explanation: The sum of the elements in the array is 15.  done

 17. **Checking for Armstrong Numbers in a Range**
     **Difficulty**: Easy